Technical Overview

 - MapLibre GL for interactive maps

-The project processes EpiDoc TEI XML files, enriches the original input corpus, and presents it on a static website.
+The project workflow processes EpiDoc TEI XML files, enriches the original input corpus, and presents it on a static website.
 Individual editions are published as HTML pages but can also be searched and filtered, as well as being freely available for download.

 High resolution images, where available, are presented via a IIIF server.